cs-uob/COMS20012/docs/labs/lab 5.md

   len: equ $ - msg
 ```

-Compile, link and run it as follows:
+Compile, link and run it as follows: (you may need to install nasm if it's not already installed)

 ``` shell
 nasm -f elf64 -o hello64.o hello64.S